kanewilliamsbusiness07-debug/PWP1/README.md

-# AOK Perpetual Group - Professional Financial Planning Application
+# Perpetual Wealth Partners - Professional Financial Planning Application

 A comprehensive financial planning platform designed for Australian financial advisors, built with Next.js, TypeScript, and PostgreSQL.
 Helping clients improve their financial position and plan for retirement.